AcharyaDNishan/Internship-Daily-Log/2026-09-24/KT/README.md

 23. Square of Each Number in a List using forEach
 24. Print Only Even Number using forEach
 25. Greeting using forEach
+26. Print using onEach
+27. Print Names using onEach
+28. Double using onEach
+29. Processing onEach
+30. Print all before Addition onEach